About Dog Agility

 Competitions

-Types of agility competition include:
+Types of Agility competition include:

-Open Kennel Club Shows Competitions held under Kennel Club regulations where the number of entrants is not limited.
+Open Kennel Club Shows Competitions held under Kennel Club regulations that are open to all competitors.

 Unaffiliated/Independent Shows Competitions not held under Kennel Club regulations.